abhidj0090/calcomp/exampleSite/content/english/blog/a-woman-writer-in-19th-century-bengal.md

 This was however not _her_ first foray into the writing space .
 As early as sixteenth century we find some indicators of women's concern on social issues in poems of Chandravati.
 She was a Bengali poet how translated and composed the Ramayan in Bengali and also composed '_Malua_' and '_Doshsho kenaram_'.
 Her Ramayan was from the point of view of the woman at the center of the great epic Sita and issues concerning her.
 We also find _her_ in early 19th century as Jogeswari a Kabiyal challenging the world of kabigan which was fiercely dominated by her male counterparts such as Bhola Moira.
 Some of Jogeswari's composition which have survived depict the social conditions of women at the time.
 The themes of her songs were mainly satires on the how the dominant sex and their authoritarian social codes suffocated _her_ and made _her_ feel almost like a lifeless object.

 As the 19th century progress the Bengali bhodrolok took up the mantle of reforms.
 Through these reforms she was able to find a new space for her as a new individual.
-Though this new found individuality was not without it's contradictions as wonderfully narrated by Bankimchandra in his 'prachina ebong nabina'. _She_ was at a loss sometime, her mind would tear up by the complexities of her transformation from this inward looking wife to this outward thinking lady.
+Though this new found individuality was not without it's contradictions as wonderfully narrated by Bankim Chandra in his 'prachina ebong nabina'. _She_ was at a loss sometime, her mind would tear up by the complexities of her transformation from this inward looking wife to this outward thinking lady.
 These conditions of her would often reflect in melancholic stanzas of her poetry.
 However amidst all the chaos in her mind we find her work defiant against the social evils of the time.
 Distressing conditions of child widows, illiteracy social effects of kulinism find their depictions in _her_ work.
 That is not all contemporary  natural calamities and contemporary social event such as the visit of his royal highness the prince of wales also find their mentions in _her_ work.
-She pad homage to
+She paid homage to in the demise of men like  Ishawchadra Vidyasagar and Bankim Chandra Chatterjee.
+At the same time she also showed remorse in the passing away of her Royal highness Queen Victoria, which depicted her nature as a colonial ambivalent much like her male counterpart.

+Her new found individualism came to fore when she expressed deep concerns and sympathies for the prostitutes who were exploited by the morally degraded bhodrolok.